Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Analysis

 \subsection{Computational Efficiency}

-We measure average wall-clock latency per image and per word on CHAIR (max new tokens $=128$, greedy decoding), using the same environment across methods.
+As shown in Table~\ref{tab:efficiency}, we measure average wall-clock latency per image and per word on CHAIR (max new tokens $=128$, greedy decoding), using the same environment across methods.
+Our goal is to compare \emph{cost} (latency and number of forward passes) against \emph{benefit} (CHAIR$_i$).

-Our goal is to compare \emph{cost} (latency and number of forward passes) against \emph{benefit} (faithfulness, CHAIR$_i$).
-We report two canonical operating modes that keep ACG a \emph{single-knob}, single-pass method: \textbf{ACG-Full} (guidance on all layers) for maximum faithfulness, and \textbf{ACG-Fast} (guidance on the first 8 layers) as a compute-conscious alternative.
-Both expose only the guidance scale $\gamma$; no layer-selection hyperparameter is introduced.
+Based on the observation in Sec.~\ref{sec:param_analysis} that early-layer guidance already yields substantial gains, we report two canonical operating modes: \textbf{ACG-Full} (guidance on all layers) for maximum faithfulness, and \textbf{ACG-Fast} (guidance on the first 8 layers) as a more compute-conscious alternative.

-Multi-pass baselines nearly double latency (1.97--2.28$\times$), whereas ACG remains single-pass. \textbf{ACG-Full} achieves state-of-the-art faithfulness (CHAIR$_i{=}4.8$) at only 1.19$\times$ the vanilla cost, outperforming the 2-pass PAI (7.6) in both accuracy and speed. \textbf{ACG-Fast} retains most of the gains at near-vanilla cost (1.05$\times$).
-These results justify using ACG-Full as the default and ACG-Fast as a compute-friendly alternative, without introducing any additional hyperparameters.
+Multi-pass baselines nearly double latency (1.97--2.28$\times$), whereas ACG remains single-pass. \textbf{ACG-Full} achieves the lowest CHAIR$_i$ (4.8) at only 1.19$\times$ the vanilla cost, outperforming the 2-pass PAI baseline (CHAIR$_i{=}7.6$) in both accuracy and speed. \textbf{ACG-Fast} retains most of the gains at near-vanilla cost (1.05$\times$).
+These results support using ACG-Full as the default setting and ACG-Fast as a compute-friendly alternative.